Do or Die?

 Please note, these psychological contracts are not contractual in the usual written contract of employment, but more something employees believe is a real contractual obligation to them and their colleagues.
 This has usually been brought about through regular communications which set expectations that personal development is held in high regard by the organisation and will be available and is supported by the L&D and HR teams (Griep and Cooper, 2019).
 Breaking this perceived contract will have a serious impact on attitude, behaviour, retention and engagement.
 If the lockdown has put most of your training out of reach for a year, whatever you do, don’t say it is off the menu for yet another year!

 People, including gen X, Y (millennials) and Z, want to work for an organisation that pushes forward, stands up for its people (not just words).
-It wants an organisation which fights for growth, that invests in their people to ensure future success and proves it especially during tough times and financial economic downturns.
+It wants an organisation that fights for growth, that invests in their people to ensure future success and proves it especially during tough times and financial economic downturns.
 Do not think for one minute that your slow careful approach will win you favour among your people.
-People are smart enough to know that organisations invest for success.
+People are smart enough to know when organisations are ignoring development purely to save money.

 Keep your best people by showing you care, you want them to stay and set out that plan to stretch, grow and succeed.
 If you delivered development programmes before Covid, why stop them when that is exactly what your people and your organisation needs to demonstrate your organisational belief in your people.

 Organisations that continue to invest in their service area and drop the personal development for their people are shooting themselves in the foot.
 Again, people will see very clearly that you want to make profit but not spend on your most important asset, your people.

 Yes, I know it’s that nasty phrase that has negative connotations for so many managers and employees alike, but it is a necessary process.
 When managed properly it will work wonders for your organisational culture as it will be inextricably linked to organisational objectives and values (Cardy and Leonard, 2014).